-From 2006 to 2008, three consecutive Environmental Baseline Studies (EBS) including archaeological were performed on Victory Nickel's Minago Property.
-The objective of those EBS was to determine the state of the area prior to the realization of the project and to identify biophysical elements that should be monitored in order to ensure an adequate environmental protection.
+From 2006 to 2011, four consecutive Environmental Baseline Studies (EBS) including archaeological assessments were performed on Victory Nickel's Minago Property including the proposed TWRMF area.
+The objective of the EBS was to determine the state of the area prior to the realization of the project and to identify biophysical elements that should be monitored in order to ensure an adequate environmental protection.
 Field campaigns were therefore performed to:

-- Assess background surface water, groundwater, soil and sediment quality; - Determine the baseline hydrological conditions prevailing within the Oakley Creek and the Minago River; - Characterize fish and benthic invertebrates communities as well as their habitats;

-- Map and describe the main plant communities observed on the Property; - List and describe the habitat requirements of the wildlife species encountered as part of the field program and those who potentially inhabit the area.
+- Assess background surface water, groundwater, soil and sediment quality; - Determine the baseline hydrological conditions prevailing within the Oakley Creek and the Minago River; - Characterize fish and benthic invertebrates communities as well as their habitats; - Map and describe the main plant communities observed on the Property; - List and describe the habitat requirements of the wildlife species encountered as part of the field program and those who potentially inhabit the area.

 Additional information was gathered using existing databases and a weather station was also installed to provide site-specific data.
 Moreover, geotechnical and hydrogeological studies were performed.
 The EBS included water quality assessment, hydrology, hydrogeology, sediments, benthos, fisheries, vegetation, wildlife surveys, soil characterization, geochemical characterization, archaeological impact assessment, geotechnical investigations and social-economic assessment.
+The vegetation, wildlife surveys, archaeological assessment, soil and geotechnical investigations covered the Minago Project including the proposed TWRMF.
+The proposed TWRMF is located within the Local Study Area (LSA) as described in the 2010 EAP/EIS.
 The results of these studies together with the potential project effects are given in the next sections.